mjberg/reading-and-writing/_pages/02_readings.md

   * The Everything Store and the Age of Amazon by Brad Stone
   * What Do You Care What People Think by Richard Feynman
   * Alexander Hamilton by Ron Chernow
-  * Mountains Beyond Mountains
+  * Mountains Beyond Mountains by Paul Farmer
-  * Unbroken
+  * Unbroken by Laura Hillenbrand

-  To read:
-  * walt disney, nikkola tesla, the new rules for marriage, etc.

   **Technology**

   * What Technology Wants by Kevin Kelly
   * On Intelligence: How a New Understanding of the Brain Will Lead to the Creation of Truly Intelligent Machines by Jeff Hawkins
   * The Singularity Is Near: When Humans Transcend Biology by Ray Kurzweil
+  * It Doesn't Have to Be Crazy At Work
+  * Remote

   **Spirituality, Philosophy & Meditation**